foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 Build tool chain for EM cores (for example for EM Starter Kit):

-    $ ./build-all.sh --no-uclibc --install-dir $INSTALL_ROOT --isa-v2

-Build tool chain for baremetal applications for ARC ISA v1 cores (ARC600, ARC700):

-    $ ./build-all.sh --no-uclibc --install-dir $INSTALL_ROOT
+    $ ./build-all.sh --no-uclibc --install-dir $INSTALL_ROOT --cpu arcem --no-multilib

 Usage examples
 --------------

-In all cases it is expected that you have added tool chain to PATH:
+In all those examples it is expected that you have added tool chain to the PATH:

     $ export PATH=$INSTALL_ROOT/bin:$PATH